 AI techniques have also been used to automatically create levels of games.
-For example, Sorenson et al. (2011) [24] combine genetic algorithms and constraint satisfaction for automatically generating "enjoyable" levels.
-Similarly, Zook and Riedl (2011) [27]

-present an approach where the difficulty level of the game adjusts dynamically to the current player, in order to make the game enjoyable.
+For example, Sorenson, Pasquier, and DiPaola (2011) combine genetic algorithms and constraint satisfaction for automatically generating "enjoyable" levels.
+Similarly, Zook and Riedl (2011) present an approach where the difficulty level of the game adjusts dynamically to the current player, in order to make the game enjoyable.
 In Art Games, however, the objective is in creating a new expressive experience, and not necessarily in making a game "fun".

-Concerning music generation, many works present systems that are able to create music without human intervention, by applying machine learning techniques over a music corpus [5].
-Others, however, see the creative process as a collaboration between a human and an AI system [4, 19, 18], which aligns with our view.
+Concerning music generation, many works create music without human intervention, by applying machine learning techniques over a music corpus (Eigenfeldt and Pasquier 2010).
+Others, however, see the creative process as a collaboration between a human and an AI system (d'Inverno and McCormack 2015; Pachet et al. 2013; Moreira, Roy, and Pachet 2013), which aligns with our view.
 These systems, however, require the human to explicitly join the music generation process, and the human must be an expert in music.